Discover more from System Design Newsletter

 3. Nothing Is Sacred

 They outsourced their development and operational burden to Google and AWS.
-And kept changing the tech stack to meet the needs.
+And changed the tech stack to meet the needs.

 Consider subscribing to get simplified case studies delivered straight to your inbox: